Chondria/SiB/docs/working-with-hooks.md

 - Finalize a block.
 - Start an off-chain worker.

-In a nutshell, it is the `frame_executive` that oversees the execution of hooks defined in our pallets.
+In a nutshell, the `frame_executive` oversees the execution of hooks defined in our pallets.

 ## Summary
 We used a double auction pallet to demonstrate how to couple substrate hooks to a pallet.
-We explored substrate pallet hooks and developed an understanding of:
+We explored substrate pallet hooks and developed an understanding of
 - different methods exposed by substrate `Hooks` trait.
 - how to use substrate `Hooks` in a pallet.
 - how hooks are executed by [frame-executive](https://paritytech.github.io/substrate/master/frame_executive/index.html).

-Substrate pallet hooks are a powerful and useful set of tools that can be used to add dynamism to runtime execution. `Hooks` are highly extensible facilitating different use cases.
+Substrate pallet hooks are a powerful and useful set of tools that can add dynamism to runtime execution. `Hooks` are highly extensible for different use cases.

 To learn more about testing in substrate, check out these resources:
 - [Substrate Hooks Trait implementation](https://docs.substrate.io/reference/how-to-guides/weights/add-benchmarks/)